RobotWebTools/rclnodejs/README.md

 console.log(typeof header.frame_id); // 'string', in the old bindings this would be 'undefined'
 ```

-4. Shortform for `std_msg` wrappers are not support.
+4. Shortform for `std_msg` wrappers are not supported.

 ```js
 const String = rclnodejs.require('std_msgs').msg.String;